oracle-livelabs/oci/managing-credentials-using-oci-vault/setup-oci-vault/oci-vault-setup-sandbox.md

 - Some understanding of cloud terms
 - Familiarity with Oracle Cloud Infrastructure OCI would be helpful.

-## Task 1: Create a Dynamic Group (Already in Place)
+## Task 1: Create a Dynamic Group (**Already in Place**)

-> **Note**: Keep in mind that the Dynamic Group is already created for you in the Sandbox environment, so you wouldn't need to create it.
+> **Note**: Reassuringly, the Dynamic Group has already been seamlessly set up for you in the Sandbox environment, eliminating the need for creation and visualization on your part.

 A Dynamic Group is a group that dynamically grant access to resources based on a rule.
 Our Dynamic Group will be used with a matching rule to determine which instances we want to allow API calls against the service we are going to use.